 EDI Messaging Standards vs Communication Standards

-Before we get into the specifics, we need to set out some definition.
+Before we get into the specifics, we need to set out some definitions.
 When we talk about EDI standards and protocols, we refer not only to a variety of different standards but also to two distinct subsets, both of which ultimately need to work alongside each other for overall supply chain success.
 Those subsets are:

 - Communication standards (or protocols) which provide methods of data transference.
 This is the technical framework by which a message is communicated.

 - Messaging standards which involve how information is presented within the context of those protocols.
 This is the formatting that is used to standardise how those messages are received.